LightJason/lightjason.github.io/content/tutorials/efficient-beliefbase.md

 The {{< linelink "" "beliefbase" "4" >}} creates the base structure, the first call creates a _persistent beliefbase_ with a _multi-storage_ (for literals and views).
 After that a view is created with the ```create``` call.
 The call expects a name for the view and tree node name.
 For the root structure an existing name ```BELIFBASEROOTNAME``` exists.

-After that the initial beliefs are added in {{< linelink "" "beliefbase" "5" >}} the beliefbase and {{< linelink "" "beliefbase" "7" >}} all trigger, which are created on the initial beliefs, are reseted.
+After that the initial beliefs are added in {{< linelink "" "beliefbase" "5" >}} the beliefbase and {{< linelink "" "beliefbase" "7" >}} all triggers, which are created on the initial beliefs, are reset.
 At the end the root beliefbase view is returned.
 Within your generator you can overload this method to define your own structure.

 On dynamic structures you can add and remove at any time a view from an agent to create dynamic information groups